Tobi-D7/Luma3DS-Streaming-Fork/README.md

 # Luma3DS
 *Noob-proof (N)3DS "Custom Firmware"*

+## What is this fork

+Many of you probably know the NTR CFW that enabled streaming the 3DS' screen to the computer over the debugger.
+This fork implements this functionality into rosalina.
+It's still higly WIP and not intended for public use since framerates are quite slow.
+But it's more stable than the NTR firmware.
+You can switch games and the games I tested worked flawlessly.
+Some of the code is inspired by NTR but most of it is a complete reimplementation, because I wanted to figure out where the annoying bugs with the NTR firmware are. (e.g. 3DS hanging when switching processes)

+## Usage of the streaming capability

+1. Go to the rosalina menu->streaming->start strea
+2. Type the IP of your 3DS into the python script
+3. Install the dependencies with `pip3 install pygame pillow numpy`
+4. Start the script with `python3 streaming.py 4`

 ### What it is
 **Luma3DS** is a program to patch the system software of (New) Nintendo (2)3DS handheld consoles "on the fly", adding features such as per-game language settings, debugging capabilities for developers, and removing restrictions enforced by Nintendo such as the region lock.